promaxdev/py-redis-pg/README.md

 Replace the ---- with values corresponding to your configuration.

-In separate command prompts execute the following
+In separate command prompts execute the following.
+Note: if you are using a virtualenv, dont forget to activate it before you run the below command.

 $ python3 api.py --dev

 Note: Skipping '--dev' switch would make tests take very long time ~ 1 day and a test case to fail

 In another command prompt execute
 $ python3 test.py